homiedopie/beberlei.de/drafts/service_layers_mistakes__no_central_dispatching.rst

 and method and calls it.
 We can wrap every call with cross-cutting concerns.

-Starting with the most simple dispatcher possible, just delegating the calls:
+Starting with the most simple dispatcher possible, by just delegating the calls, we add all the cross-cutting concerns.
+Note: This is **deliberatly written without further abstraction**, just to show the concept.
+The real thing would propably seperate the responsibilities from each other.

 .. code-block:: php